searchlight/prometheusWebHook/README.md

 # TODO
  1. Proper log parsing
- 2. Aggregate alerts of the same types into a single thread
+ 2. Aggregate alerts of the same types into a each of their respective email threads (how do we differentiate alerts?)
+ 3. Test out and differentiate alerts from different DBs
+ 4.

 ----------------------
 # Issue